etianen/django-herokuapp/README.rst

 ----------------------------

-Once you've completed the above steps, and are confident that your site is suitable to deploy to Heroku, you can validate against common errors by running the ``manage.sh heroku_audit`` command (using the `./manage.sh wrapper script <https://github.com/etianen/django-herokuapp/blob/master/herokuapp/project_template/manage.sh>`_ for brevity):
+Once you've completed the above steps, and are confident that your site is suitable to deploy to Heroku, you can validate against common errors by running the ``./manage.sh heroku_audit`` command.

 ::